An art weekend in Milan? How so?

 I will not lie to you, I found the visit rather a waste of time since the paintings exhibited are….let’s call it subprime.

-However, after wandering through large halls full of second rate art, I finally go to the very library.
-And there it was, the reason of my visit: A small still life painted by Caravaggio.
+However, after wandering through large halls full of second-rate art, I finally go to the very library.
+And there it was, the reason for my visit: A small still life painted by Caravaggio.